Documentation

 Quickstart

-Three paths to a one-time link.
+Four paths to a one-time link.
+The MCP server works in any MCP-compatible agent IDE.
 The CLI needs no installation for one-off use.
-The JS SDK works isomorphically in Node.js 20+ and browser bundles.
+The JS SDK works isomorphically in Node.js 22+ and browser bundles.
 The Python SDK is the right choice for Python applications and agent workflows.

 CLI